rrra/www/content/post/2024/hamfest-volunteers-needed.md

 endFeatured = "2024-09-27"
 siteBanner = true
 +++
-Red River Radio Amateurs needs **YOU** to help make thier 2024 RRRA Hamfest and ARRL Dakota Division Convention a success.
+Red River Radio Amateurs needs **YOU** to help make their 2024 RRRA Hamfest and ARRL Dakota Division Convention a success.

 There are more than 40 job openings to fill which means that we need